robb/Cartography/README.md

 UIView.animateWithDuration(0.5, animations: view.layoutIfNeeded)
 ```

-For convenience, the free `layout` and `constrain` functions also return
+For convenience, the `layout` and `constrain` functions also return
 `ConstraintGroup` instances:

 ```swift